corysmith1522/Baseball-Search/README.md

 - Incorporate event listener to activate search functions when button is clicked
 - Pull in API data for player biographical information (sportsdata)
 - Pull in API data for player image (sportsdata)
-- Pull in API data for player statistics (sportradar)
 - Establish proper media query design to reorganize the page for mobile platform

 #### PostMVP